Congolian rainforests: Flora and fauna

 The Congolian rainforests are home to over 10,000 species of plants of which 30% are endemic.
-The Congolian rainforests are less biodiverse than the Amazon and Southeast Asian rainforests.
+The Congolian rainforests are less biodiverse than the Amazon's and Southeast Asian's rainforests.
 However, its plant and animal life is still more rich and varied than most other places on Earth.
 The Congolian Forests are a global 200 ecoregion.

 There are over 400 species of mammals in the rainforest, including African forest elephants, African bush elephants, leopards, bongos, red river hogs, chimpanzees, bonobos, mountain gorillas, and lowland gorillas.
 The okapi is endemic to the northeastern Congolian rainforests.

 The rainforests have 1,000 native species of birds like the grey parrot, brown nightjar and the bat hawk, and 700 species of fish like the Nile tilapia, Nile perch and the giraffe catfish.